ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   otherwise outdated on CentOS 7.
 In contrast, Rocky 8 comes with newer versions making the need for loading newer versions via modules less necessary - when in doubt, try first without loading the module.
-If you run across a module that does not work, please email us the details at [{{ site.cluster.email_support }}](mailto:{{
-  site.cluster.email_support }})

-* [Software Collections (SCL)] : Compared to CentOS 7, Rocky 8 will
+* [Software Collections (SCL)] : Compared to CentOS 7, Rocky 8
-  only provide SCLs for using modern GCC development tools, e.g. C and C++ compilers.
+  provides only SCLs for using modern GCC development tools, e.g. C and C++ compilers.
 These SCLs, called `gcc-toolset`, corresponds somewhat to the `devtoolset` SCLs that are available on CentOS 7.
-  Python and Ruby SCLs will no longer be available.
+  The built-in GCC version is now 8.5.0 (2021-05-14), whereas on CentOS 7 it was 4.8.5 (2015-06-23).
+Python and Ruby SCLs are no longer available.

-* [Python] : There will no longer be a `python` command; Python 3 has to be called as `python3` and legacy Python 2 is available as `python2`.
+* [Python] : There is no longer a `python` command; Python 3 has to be called as `python3` and legacy Python 2 is available as `python2`.
 On CentOS 7, `python` corresponded to `python2`.
-Note that Python 2 reached its EOL on 2020-01-01.
+Python 3.6 is available via `python3.6`, Python 3.8 via `python3.8`, and Python 3.11 via `python3.11`.

 * [MPI] : OpenMPI is available via the built-in module `mpi`.
 On Rocky 8, the default, and only available version is OpenMPI 4.1, which you